jazerix/F22-IoT-Course/Exam/lecture8.md

 ### Factors

-Most of these parameters are static, but sometimes we wan't to tune some of the parameters.
+Most of these parameters are static, but sometimes we want to tune some of the parameters.
 Thereby making it a _factor_ and experiment determining the best value.

 Some factors may also have complex interactions with each other and examining all the combinations can be computially exhaustive.